stefandz/MSE_nRF52_Arduino/README.md

 Once the tools above have been installed and added to your system path, from the Arduino IDE:

-- Select `Tools > Board > Adafruit Feather nRF52840 Express`
+- Select `Tools > Board > MSE nRF52 Boards > MSE nRF52840 Rewards Board A`
-- Select `Tools > Programmer > J-Link for Feather52`
+- Select `Tools > Programmer > J-Link for Bluefruit nRF52`
 - Select `Tools > Burn Bootloader` with the board and J-Link connected

-If you wish to modify bootloader to your own need, check out its repo here [Adafruit_nRF52_Bootloader](https://github.com/adafruit/Adafruit_nRF52_Bootloader)

 #### Manually Burning the Bootloader via nrfjprog

-The bootloader hex file can be found at `bin/bootloader` run the command as follows:
+The bootloader hex file can be found in the `bootloader/$BOARD_NAME`  folder.
+Run the command as follows:

 ```
 $ nrfjprog -e -f nrf52
-$ nrfjprog --program feather_nrf52832_bootloader.hex -f nrf52
+$ nrfjprog --program bootloader_file_name.hex -f nrf52
 $ nrfjprog --reset -f nrf52
 ```

+## ### Update Bootloader with UF2 ( nRF52840-based boards only and require 0.4.0+ )

+This only works with nRF52840-based boards and require existing bootloader version is at least 0.4.0:

+- Quickly double tap reset button to put your board in to bootloader mode.
+A mass storage device i.e `MSE_REWARDS_A` will appear
+- Drap and drop the new UF2 file into `MSE_REWARDS_A` drive to perform update then wait until the board resets.

+### Update Bootloader with DFU

+To upgrade to the latest Bootloader + Softdevice using the serial port within Arduino IDE.

+- Select `Tools > Board > MSE nRF52 Boards > MSE nRF52840 Rewards Board A`
+- Select `Tools > Programmer > Bootloader DFU for Bluefruit nRF52`
+- Select `Tools > Burn Bootloader`
+- **WAIT** until the process complete ~30 seconds

+**Note: close the Serial Monitor before you click "Burn Bootloader".
+Afterwards, you shouldn't close the Arduino IDE, unplug the board, launch Serial Monitor etc ... to abort the process.
+There is a high chance it will brick your device!
+Do this with care and caution.**

 ## Credits